Partido Demokratiko Pilipino

+Nominally democratic socialist and social democratic, the party has shifted considerably since its first time in power in the 1980s and 1990s.
+Since Duterte's election as president, the PDP is generally seen to have strayed from its initial social democratic objectives and shifted towards populism and Dutertismo.
+Officially, Duterte has branded himself, and by extension the party, as sitting on the centre-left to left-wing.
+However, PDP's policies between 2016 and 2022, which included the Philippine drug war and the proposed reinstatement of the death penalty, has led it to be labelled as populist, syncretic, or "ideologically malleable."
+Duterte has been branded a right-wing populist by many observers, while the party has been described as having a synthesis of left-wing populist rhetoric and right-wing populist policy.

 History

 First major era (1983–1988)

 The party now known as PDP–Laban is the result of a merger between the Partido Demokratiko Pilipino and Lakas ng Bayan.

 Partido Demokratiko Pilipino (PDP)

 Partido Demokratiko Pilipino (PDP) was founded on February 6, 1982, in Cebu City by Aquilino "Nene" Pimentel Jr. and a group of protesters against the authoritarian government of Ferdinand Marcos, the 10th president of the Philippines, and his ruling party, the Kilusang Bagong Lipunan (KBL).
 These protesters included the leaders of Cebu City, Davao City and Cagayan de Oro, such as former Cebu 2nd district congressman Antonio Cuenco as the convention's first chairman, Ribomapil Holganza, as the convention's first secretary-general, Zafiro L. Respicio, Rey Magno Teves, Cesar R. Ledesma, Samuel Occeña, Crispin Lanorias and Mords Cua.

 Ribomapil Holganza, then the party's Secretary-General, with the support of the other Visayas delegates, proposed the name Katipunan, in honor of the historic Filipino nationalist movement.
 The convention, however, decided against name proposed by Holganza and decided to retain the name Pilipino Democratic Party.
 The delegates also created the party's official logo which included the image of Lapu-Lapu as a symbol of the party's adherence to Filipino individualism.
 The Lapu-Lapu image continues to be a prominent figure in PDP–Laban's logo to this day.
 The delegates also decided that the Filipino version Partido Demokratiko Pilipino may be used alongside the English version Pilipino Democratic Party.

-PDP appealed to the non-communist Left.
+PDP appealed to the non-communist left.
 Political scientist Alex Magno described PDP as "more advanced… in its analysis of Philippine society and the ills that beset it" compared with the mainstream anti-Marcos groups.
 PDP was also unique at its time for operating "on the basis of organizational initiative rather than, merely on the basis of personal loyalty to politician-personalities"; and for requiring prospective members to attend a seminar to learn the party's ideology.